Originally published in October 23, 2007

 Maya Angelou, the award-winning poet, civil rights activist and playwright, captivated an overflow crowd of more than 900 in Memorial Chapel Monday night.

-People began lining up at least an an hour before the event, hoping to get inside to hear the 79-year-old icon speak.
+People began lining up at least an hour before the event, hoping to get inside to hear the 79-year-old icon speak.
 For the people who packed the Chapel, Angelou did not disappoint.

 Displaying her wide range of talents, Angelou sang, recited poetry, told jokes and offered words of wisdom to the audience, who responded with two standing ovations during the night.